rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/taxes-packages-avalara.md

 #### Shipping Tax Code

 This is the tax code you want to record Shipping under.
-By default in Reaction, shipping is not Taxable.
+By default in Demand, shipping is not Taxable.
 While this code is not technically required to report taxes, it is required to report taxes on shipping correctly so we require it here.
 You can use the code `NT` (Non-Taxable) if you don't have a specific code you wish to use.